...

 Mhairi Thomson-Hulme

-Everyone has heard the saying: ‘an apple a day keeps the doctor away’.
-I have another saying: ‘Adding a pranyama to each class keeps your students coming back for more’.
-I include one pranayma practice in every lesson plan starting with the ‘three part breath’ which helps to increase lung capacity.
-Then class-by-class, bit-by-bit, students are able to move onto more advanced practices such as crow’s breath and bhastrika.
+Everyone has heard the saying: an apple a day keeps the doctor away.
+I have another saying: ‘Adding a pranayama to each class keeps your students coming back for more’.
+I include one pranayama practice in every lesson plan starting with the Three Part Breath which helps to increase lung capacity.
+Then class-by-class, bit-by-bit, students are able to move onto more advanced practices such as Crow’s Breath and Bhastrika.
 A weekly prescription of pranayama will help your students increase energy, awareness, peace and joy.

 Elfed Joseph

-My students really appreciate a lesson which includes a few poses to practice individually and then together as part of a flowing series.
+My students really appreciate a lesson which includes a few poses to practice individually and then together as part of a flowing series (yin and yang).
 They say this helps them to remember a lot more, thus inspiring them for an enjoyable personal practice at home, and certainly more than if they just did one pose after another, after another.
 So, come on fellow yogis and yoginis: Let the rhythm move you…!

 Eliya “Mia” Goodenough